it-herz/cas-webapp-docker/README.md

 ## Starting a CAS instance in a breathe

-This repo ships a keystore with an already included self signed certificate that will be used to enable access to the CAS login page through HTTPS.
+First of all, a keystore with a self signed certificate has to be generated.
+It will be used to enable access to the CAS login page through HTTPS.
 By default CAS can only be accessed through HTTPS for obvious reasons.
 In case we want to use HTTP for authentication we will need to modify the Docker image ourselves.